 Dental Bonding at Austin Dental Care

-Dental bonding is a cosmetic option for repairing teeth that are chipped, cracked, fractured, stained, discolored and misshapen.
+Dental bonding is a cosmetic dental service for repairing chipped, cracked, fractured, stained, and misshapen teeth.
 In addition, tooth bonding stabilizes the tooth root while being a great option for patients who do not want a permanent restoration.
 Dr. Glen Wainwright offers tooth bonding in Austin, Texas to patients of all ages.
 Dr. Wainwright is an experienced cosmetic dentist that is passionate about helping patients achieve their ideal smile.